-NGĀ TURE WAIRUA SPIRITUAL VALUE Desired Outcome(s) Actions specified by the Board The Board requires the action to be undertaken by Timeframe The culturally significant pathway of Te Ara Wairua is protected.
+NGĀ TURE WAIRUA SPIRITUAL VALUE Desired outcome(s) Actions specified by the Board The Board requires the action to be undertaken by Timeframe The culturally significant pathway of Te Ara Wairua is protected.
 Ag.
-Identify Te Oneroa-a-Tōhe and Te Ara Wairua as a culturally significant landscape in the regional and district plan and specify provisions requiring protection from inappropriate activities.
-Councils in partnership with the Board Medium term (contingent on completion of action A8) Wāhi Tapu, sites of significance and other heritage are protected.
+Identify Te Oneroa-a-Tōhe and Te Ara Wairua as a culturally significant landscape in the regional and district plans and specify provisions requiring protection from inappropriate activities.
+Councils in partnership with the Board Medium term (contingent on completion of action A8) Wāhi tapu, sites of significance and other heritage are protected.
 A10.
-The Board will support and promote cultural management practices (e.g. rahui) undertaken by hau kāinga / hapū / iwi and assist with communicating them via the Te Oneroa-a-Tōhe website, signage and social media channels.
+The Board will support and promote cultural management practices (e.g. rahui) undertaken by Iwi and assist with communicating them via the Te Oneroa-a-Tōhe website, signage and social media channels.
 The Board Ongoing Te Oneroa-a-Tōhe is treated by everyone as a taonga tuku iho - a treasure handed down through the generations.
 A11.
 Provide information to the public explaining that the scattering of human ashes in the sea, on the beach, on sand dunes and in waterways is inappropriate.
 Share information via: 1. the Board's website; and 2. local funeral providers.
 The Board Short term A12.
-Include rules in the regional plan prohibiting the scattering of human ashes in the sea, on the beach, on sand dunes and in waterways.
+Reflecting Tikanga Māori, include rules in the regional plan prohibiting the scattering of human ashes in the sea, on the beach, on sand dunes and in waterways.
 NRC in partnership with the Board Medium term A13.
-Work with iwi to develop a paper on mauri, to inform proposed changes to regional and district plans, bylaws and other relevant documents that relate to the Beach Management Area.
-Iwi ∕ hapū The Board Short term
+The Board will work with Iwi to develop a paper on mauri, to inform proposed changes to regional and district plans, bylaws and other relevant documents that relate to the beach management area. lwi The Board Short term